benonymus/hotel_data_merge/README.md

 We could cache the fully processed data set and run the filters against that.
 If there are many consecutive requests for the same data then I think it is worth to add, but with a short retention period to not serve out of date data.

+On the `cached_version` branch you can see the version with implemented cache.

 I decided against adding a database as the important functionality is the data procurement and merging.
 Storing it does not seem neccessary.